infazz/imagemagick-engine/readme.txt

 You can also find binary releases at http://www.imagemagick.org including a Windows installer.

+= I get a fatal error when activating plugin =

+Some webhosts (1and1 for example) need to add a work-around to the .htaccess file.

+You might have to add the following line to your .htaccess file:
+AddType x-mapp-php5 .php

+You'll probably have problems with various other plugins too unless you fix this.

 == Screenshots ==

 1. Example image: ImageMagick vs GD
 2. Administration interface

 == Changelog ==

+= 1.2.2 =
+* Fixed filepath with spaces on Windows
+* Tested with WordPress 3.1.2
+* Added question to FAQ

 = 1.2.1 =
 * Fix deprecated warning